appliedrelevance/adobe-markdown-authoring-orig/docs/DEVELOP.md

 ## How is the extension organized?

-There are four main parts to the extension, each is contained in its folder.
+There are three main parts to the extension, each is contained in its folder.

 - ./src - The extension itself
-- ./src-plugin - The Adobe Markdown-it Plugin
 - ./src-preview - The Preview Webview web components and themes.
 - ./src-rules - The Markdownlint rules for Adobe Flavored Markdown.